Events in Frankfurt, Germany | Flemings Hotels Skip to content

 In 1896, the famous physicist helped set up the beer tents.

 Insider rides: Feldl's Teufelsrad (Devil's Wheel) and the Toboggan are legendary classics - watching is just as much fun as participating!
-Thrill-seekers should try the Wilde Maus roller coaster
+And for an adrenaline rush, I love a spin on the Top-Spin.

-Roast pork with dumplings and cabbage salad or grilled Steckerlfisch (fish grilled on a stick) from Fischer-Vroni are a must.
-Sweet tooth?
-Try the Dampfnudel with vanilla sauce or the Kaiserschmarrn at the Café Kaiserschmarrn tent by Rischart.
+Alongside classics like roast pork with dumplings and cabbage salad or grilled Steckerlfisch (fish grilled on a stick), there’s now a wide and delicious selection of vegetarian and vegan dishes.
+As a vegetarian, I especially enjoy Kässpatzen.
+If you’re in the mood for something sweet, don’t miss a Dampfnudel with vanilla sauce or the Kaiserschmarrn at the Café Kaiserschmarrn tent by Rischart.

 Sieh dir diesen Beitrag auf Instagram an